innovationfactorydev/bfic/README.md

 ## BFIC Blockchain Node Deployment

-Below is the process used for deploying a production grade BFIC Blockchain node.
+Refer to the process below for deploying a production grade BFIC Blockchain node and syncing it with the BFIC network.

-## Steps

 - Clone code from the repository & build binary
 - Create a secret configuration, utilizing any secret manager (AWS, Hashicorp etc.)
 - Generate secrets
-- Start node
+- Start the node

-## Clone & Build
+### Clone repo & build binary

 Clone the repository on your machine and build.